 There have been a number of issues in relation to Learning Disability Supported Living service providers both within NPT and Swansea areas which are currently being managed via Performance Management with the relevant local authority contracting and commissioning leads and the MH & LD Commissioning team.
-A retendering exercise as part of CCoS supported living provider framework in 2019/20 which saw the transfer of service providers has identified a number of issues for improvement.
+During March 2021 issues in regards to a MH & LD residential and domiciliary care provider where also identified and a multi-agency approach is currently being undertaken to monitor and investigate findings further as to whether

-The issue of the delegation of health related interventions by social care staff was also raised by a LD supported living provider in relation to the competency assessment of their staff to undertake delegated health related tasks specifically in relation to enteral feeding (PEG/JEJ) and subsequently a task and finish group has been established to look at a HB wide competency and assessment framework in regards to these types of delegated tasks, particularly in relation to third parties.
-A draft framework is currently in the compilation phase and will be reported back to Corporate Nursing.
+The issue of the delegation of health related interventions by social care staff in Learning Disability supported living settings in relation to the competency assessment of their staff to undertake delegated health related tasks specifically in relation to enteral feeding (PEG/JEJ) continues to be worked through and a HB wide competency and assessment framework in regards to these types of delegated tasks, particularly in relation to third parties is currently awaiting presentation to the Regional Partnership Group.